SciML/Surrogates.jl/docs/src/gek.md

 ```

 ### Building a surrogate
-Using the sampled points we build the surrogate, the steps are analogous to the 1-dimensional case.
+Using the sampled points, we build the surrogate, the steps are analogous to the 1-dimensional case.

 ```@example GEK_ND
 grad1 = x1 -> 2*(300*(x[1])^5 - 300*(x[1])^2*x[2] + x[1] -1)